Compare Keychron Q1 HE vs MonsGeek M1 V5 HE

 Where It Has the Edge

-• switch options is 4.8 vs 2.6.
-Switch flexibility is a standout strength, especially in TMR versions that can mix magnetic and mechanical switches and...
+• switch options is 4.8 vs 2.3.
+Reviewers consistently value the switch ecosystem, especially the TMR model's ability to mix magnetic and mechanical switches and...

 Average score